Caldwell 103

 The Tarantula Nebula has an apparent magnitude of 8.
 Considering its distance of about 49 kpc (160,000 light-years), this is an extremely luminous non-stellar object.
 Its luminosity is so great that if it were as close to Earth as the Orion Nebula, the Tarantula Nebula would cast visible shadows.
 In fact, it is the most active starburst region known in the Local Group of galaxies.

-It is also one of the largest H II regions in the Local Group with an estimated diameter around 200 to 570 pc (650 to 1860 light years), and also because of its very large size, it is sometimes described as the largest, although other H II regions such as NGC 604, which is in the Triangulum Galaxy, could be larger.
+It is also one of the largest H II regions in the Local Group with an estimated diameter around 200 to 570 pc (650 to 1860 light years), and also because of its very large size, it is sometimes described as the largest.
+However, other H II regions such as NGC 604, which is in the Triangulum Galaxy, could be larger.
 The nebula resides on the leading edge of the LMC where ram pressure stripping, and the compression of the interstellar medium likely resulting from this, is at a maximum.

 NGC 2070

 30 Doradus has at its centre the star cluster NGC 2070 which includes the compact concentration of stars known as R136 that produces most of the energy that makes the nebula visible.
 The estimated mass of the cluster is 450,000 solar masses, suggesting it will likely become a globular cluster in the future.
-In addition to NGC 2070, the Tarantula Nebula contains a number of other star clusters including the much older Hodge 301.
+In addition to NGC 2070, the Tarantula Nebula contains several other star clusters including the much older Hodge 301.
 The most massive stars of Hodge 301 have already exploded in supernovae.

 Supernova 1987A